The Telephony Layer Under Your Voice Agent (And When It Breaks)

 Opus8 / 16 / 24 / 48 kHz6 kbit/s to 510 kbit/sNarrowband to fullband, adaptiveThe WebRTC default codec; scales from low-bitrate speech to fullband stereo

-The public phone network forces G.711.
-Any call that touches the PSTN is bandlimited to 8 kHz narrowband.
-A voice agent running Opus internally – which it will, if it uses WebRTC anywhere in its media stack – must convert Opus to G.711 and back at the SBC or gateway whenever a call bridges to the PSTN.
-That conversion is transcoding, and transcoding carries a measurable penalty.
+The public phone network forces G.711: any call that touches the PSTN is bandlimited to 8 kHz.
+A voice agent running Opus internally – which it does if WebRTC is anywhere in its media stack – has to convert Opus to G.711 and back at the SBC whenever a call bridges to the PSTN.
+That conversion is transcoding, and it carries a real penalty: it adds roughly 20–50 ms of latency, eats most of a CPU core per concurrent call, and cuts call-handling capacity by about an order of magnitude.
+It also loses information for good – once audio crosses into G.711, the wideband detail is gone and transcoding back cannot recover it.

-The practical takeaway for codec strategy: a call that stays inside WebRTC end-to-end can hold Opus and stay wideband.
-A call to or from a phone number will hit G.711 the moment it touches the PSTN, and no codec choice on the agent side changes that.
-Carriers market HD-voice or wideband SIP trunking (G.722 or Opus) to keep audio at 16 kHz across the path – but that only holds where the entire path supports it, and a single PSTN hop to a non-HD endpoint collapses the whole call back to 8 kHz.
+The takeaway: a call that stays inside WebRTC end-to-end keeps Opus and stays wideband; a call to or from a phone number hits G.711 the moment it touches the PSTN, and no agent-side codec choice changes that.
+Carriers sell HD-voice (wideband) SIP trunking, but it only holds where the entire path supports it – one hop to a non-HD endpoint collapses the call back to 8 kHz.
+Transcoding is one line item in the agent’s end-to-end latency budget.

 The 8 kHz narrowband ceiling on transcription accuracy

-The 8 kHz constraint is not only an audio-quality issue.
-It sets a hard ceiling on speech-to-text accuracy, and that ceiling is imposed by the channel, not by the model.
+The 8 kHz limit is not just an audio-quality problem – it sets a hard ceiling on speech-to-text accuracy, imposed by the channel rather than the model.

-PSTN audio is bandlimited to roughly 300 Hz–3.4 kHz.
-High-frequency phonetic cues live above that range.
-Fricatives – the /s/, /f/, and /th/ sounds – carry energy above 3.4 kHz, and on a narrowband channel that energy is simply absent.
-The STT model receives audio with the distinguishing information for those phonemes removed, which raises confusability and word error rate.
+PSTN audio is bandlimited to roughly 300 Hz–3.4 kHz, and the high-frequency cues that distinguish fricatives – the /s/, /f/, and /th/ sounds – live above that range.
+On a narrowband call that energy is simply gone, so the model can’t tell those phonemes apart as well, and word error rate rises.

 STT modelAccuracy on 8 kHz audio